GEC Expectations

 -

 This challenge's success relies on teams meeting the deadlines and preparing for each Zoom call with the expected deliverables.
-All teams will be expected to complete the work a week before each Zoom meeting (see below for expected due dates for each activity).
+All teams will be expected to complete the work a week before each Zoom meeting (see below for expected due dates for each activity) and all Vlogs within the timeframe of the submission dates.

 -